 Protecting Your House

 One of the biggest problems with roofing is beating the weather, and this is even more true when you are enjoying a temperamental Melbourne day.
 When you hire professional roofers, you will find that they work in a team – this isn’t an attempt to inflate the price but is a way to ensure that your roof can be replaced in the shortest time possible.
-If you are doing it yourself, you will need to be able to fix tarpaulins to your roof to keep your home weather tight once Melbourne decides you’ve had enough sunshine and it is time for a typical rapid weather change.
+If you are doing it yourself, you will need to be able to fix tarpaulins to your roof to keep your home weathertight once Melbourne decides you’ve had enough sunshine and it is time for a typical rapid weather change.
 You will, unfortunately, lose a lot of time in putting up tarps and then removing them again, so make sure you budget for this additional time if you are going to be taking leave from work to do your roof replacement.

 If you decide that you will be better off hiring a roofing company, they will be able to provide an estimate on how long it will take to replace your entire roof, and you will find that they have different workers onsite throughout the day or two that it will take them.
 Generally, you should allow them a two to three days, which may also include clean-up – but confirm before you hire.

 While your roof is off is a great time to add some extra insulation – particularly if you have a flat roof with no internal access.
-In Australia the most common type of insulation is Pink Batts™ but your local hardware store may be able to recommend other types that will perhaps be better suited for your precise location and roofing style.
+In Australia, the most common type of insulation is Pink Batts™ but your local hardware store may be able to recommend other types that will perhaps be better suited for your precise location and roofing style.

 If you hire a roofing team then they will be able to install this for you as well, and again, will be faster as they do this all day every day, so are pretty efficient at ensuring your insulation goes in the way it is supposed to.
-Usually a team of roofers will work together with different jobs assigned to different members of the team.
+Usually, a team of roofers will work together with different jobs assigned to different members of the team.
 So, while one or two people are removing the old roof, someone is coming in behind them and adding or replacing the insulation, and then someone else is coming in after this starting to install the new colorbond.

 Tools You’ll Need To Replace ColorBond

 Although many DIY sites will suggest that you can cut corrugated roofing iron with a standard circular saw, and technically you can, the better tool is a nibbler or iron shares – and these are certainly what the professionals will be using.
 The advantage of using these handheld tools is that the professionals are able to cut the iron to shape and size from the roof, rather than having to spend time measuring and cutting using an angle grinder or circular saw on the ground.
+Find out which is the best angle grinder on the market today.

-However, obviously there are safety concerns when you are using power tools while standing up on a roof, so this may not be the best option for more DIYers who have chosen to skip using safety harnesses.
-Which leads on to the standard minimum safety equipment that you will need when working with sheet iron.
-Safety glasses are a must, however because of the reflective nature of the work, safety sunglasses are the product you are after.
+However, obviously, there are safety concerns when you are using power tools while standing up on a roof, so this may not be the best option for more DIYers who have chosen to skip using safety harnesses.
+This leads to the standard minimum safety equipment that you will need when working with sheet iron.
+Safety glasses are a must, however, because of the reflective nature of the work, safety sunglasses are the product you are after.
 You will also need strong flexible gloves that will protect your hands but still allow for grip and movability.
 As well as good non-slip shoes – work boots are not suitable, as you need to be able to feel where you are walking.

 Replacing your own roof is quite doable, but you really need to consider how much it will really cost to hire a professional team in to look after it for you, compared to the cost for your time, skills, and buying new tools.